Rob Reitzen: Biography

-Reitzen attended University of California, Los Angeles, where he studied mathematics and probabilities.
-He was initially interested in poker.
-However, his focus shifted to blackjack after discovering and studying Lawrence Revere's book, Playing Blackjack as a Business.
+Reitzen studied mathematics and probabilities at the University of California, Los Angeles.
+He was initially interested in poker, but shifted his focus to blackjack after reading Lawrence Revere's Playing Blackjack as a Business.

-In the early 1980s, coinciding with the rise of home computing, Reitzen collaborated with a colleague who later became influential in horse betting technology in Hong Kong.
-Together, they utilized emerging computer technology to develop new blackjack techniques.
-These techniques included sophisticated card counting systems, shuffle tracking, and improved methods for memorizing card sequences.
+In the early 1980s, Reitzen worked with a colleague who later became influential in horse betting technology in Hong Kong.
+They used emerging computer technology to develop advanced blackjack techniques, including card counting systems, shuffle tracking, and improved methods for memorizing card sequences.

-In the early 1990s, Reitzen co-founded CORE, a company that specialized in providing financial and operational support to Native American casinos, including supplying both the bankroll and dealers for blackjack games.
+In the early 1990s, Reitzen co-founded CORE, a company that provided financial and operational support to Native American casinos, including supplying both the bankroll and dealers for blackjack games.

-Retizen also specialized in hold'em poker, developing a mathematical strategy that resulted in forming a successful team under his guidance, which achieved notable success on the Full Tilt Poker platform.
-Later, Reitzen developed another mathematical technique with John Wayne and Darrell Miers that was provided as a service to casinos as well as stock and futures markets.
+Reitzen also specialized in Texas hold'em poker and developed a mathematical strategy that led to the formation of a successful team under his guidance, which achieved notable success on the Full Tilt Poker platform.
+He later developed another mathematical technique with John Wayne and Darrell Miers that was offered as a service to casinos, as well as to stock and futures markets.

-In 1997, Reitzen's methods and achievements were notably featured in a Esquire magazine article titled "Fleecing Las Vegas."
-The article described his use of a technique known as "The Hammer" at the blackjack tables of Caesars Palace, where he reportedly won $500,000.
-"The Hammer" involved a combination of card counting, shuffle tracking, ace location, and card sequence memorization.
+In 1997, Reitzen was featured in Esquire magazine in an article titled "Fleecing Las Vegas", which described his use of a technique known as "The Hammer" at Caesars Palace.
+The method combined card counting, shuffle tracking, ace location, and card sequence memorization, and reportedly resulted in winnings of $500,000.

 In 2019, Reitzen was inducted into the Blackjack Hall of Fame.

-Reitzen is the founder of Random Order Inc. He is also the co-founder of StyleScan, a B2B software specializing in AI.
+Reitzen is the founder of Random Order Inc and a co-founder of StyleScan, a B2B software specializing in artificial intelligence.